-Washington County maximized its 15% funding cap for Public Services to provide homelessness services through the Housing Outreach Services Team (HOST). in the past have attended and participated in the CDBG Citizen Advisory Committee meetings.
+Through the CARES-Act, HUD provided waivers during Program Years 2019-2020 including limiting the public services cap.
+Washington County made use of this waiver to provide homelessness services through Washington County Community Services, who also participate in the CDBG Citizen Advisory Committee meetings.
 The CDA staff expands efforts in better understanding of the CDBG and HOME Programs by attending both regional and local trainings designed by HUD and other affordable housing providers.